 Important notice regarding the Code of Conduct and COVID-19

 It is expected that students are mindful that the code of student conduct is still in place and will be followed for any behavior that may affect the educational mission and environment of Union College.
 Regarding Union's reopening plan, students are also expected to follow guidelines regarding COVID-19.
-Failure to meet the policies and procedures included in the COVID-19 Policy Agreement may result in disciplinary action.
+Failure to meet the policies and procedures included in the COVID-19 Updates may result in disciplinary action.
 Students who are found to have violated a policy or procedure included in the Code of Student Conduct will be expected to participate in a hearing.
 Follow this link for more information about expectations about appropriate behavior online.

 The Code of Community Standards